dartmouth-cs98/18w-si32/docs/game-rules/README.md

 **units**, updates the status of the map and the players, and then await another set of **Commands** from each player.

 ### Objective
-The objective of Monad is to destroy each opponent's buildings and become the sole player with buildings on the map.
+The objective of Monad is to destroy each enemy player's buildings and become the sole player with buildings on the map.

-Usually, this goal is achieved by performing several subtasks better or more efficiently than the opponents, namely:
+Usually, this goal is achieved by performing several subtasks better or more efficiently than enemy players, namely:
 - Gathering **resources** (to accelerate **building** production)
 - Constructing **buildings** (to accelerate **unit** production)
 - Controlling the map area to maximize favorable combat scenarios (destroying enemy **buildings**) and to minimize opponent **unit** mobility